-Brussels is often overlooked by travellers when visiting Western Europe.
-Known as the Capital of Europe, most traveller would either allocate only one day there or completely skip the city all together in favour for longer time in Amsterdam or Paris.
+Brussels is often overlooked by travelers when visiting Western Europe.
+Known as the Capital of Europe, most traveler would either allocate only one day there or completely skip the city altogether in favour for a longer time in Amsterdam or Paris.
 This is unfortunate as Brussels is a unique city with plenty to offer.
 Our first impression upon arriving in Brussels was how industrial the place seems to be.
-However, the longer we stayed, the more we are in awe with this beautiful city, great history, fantastic food and super fun people.
+However, the longer we stayed, the more we are in awe of this beautiful city, great history, fantastic food and super fun people.
 Here are the Top 5 things to see in Brussels:

-Tip : Checkout stunning panoramic view of Brussels from the structure’s platform.
+Tip : Check out the stunning panoramic view of Brussels from the structure’s platform.

 Tip: Every 2 years in August, the Flower Carpet even takes place at the Grand Place.
 This is an event where volunteers weave a tapestry using colorful flowers (mostly Begonias).
 The next flower carpet event will be from 14-19 August 2019.
 For more information, check out the Flower Carpet Website.